A Two-Player Resource-Sharing Game with Asymmetric Information: Simulations

-Comparing Fig.~\ref{fig:112} and Fig.~\ref{fig:113}, it can be seen that the worst-case strategy performs comparably to the strategy at $\epsilon$-approximate Nash equilibrium in many cases.
-This is surprising in light of the fact that the worst-case strategy can be computed without any cooperation between the players.
-For instance, in scenario-1, for $E_1 \geq 2$, the approximate Nash equilibrium strategy coincides with the worst-case strategy of choosing resource 1 with probability 1.
-However, it should be noted that there are better socially optimal strategies.
-For instance, when $E_1 = 2$, player A choosing resource 1 with probability 1 and player B choosing resource 2 with probability 1, gives a higher utility for player A without changing the utility of player B.
+Notice that it is difficult to compare the worst-case strategy and the $\epsilon$-approximate Nash equilibrium strategy in general since the first can be computed without any cooperation between the players, whereas computing the second requires cooperation among players.
+Further, as described in Section~\ref{subsec:solving_a0b0}, the worst-case strategy can be arbitrarily worse than the Nash equilibrium strategy.
+Nevertheless, comparing Figures~\ref{fig:113}-left and \ref{fig:112}-top, it can be seen that the worst-case strategy and the strategy at $\epsilon$-approximate Nash equilibrium yield comparable expected utilities for player A when $E_1 \geq 2$.
+For instance, in scenario 1, for $E_1 \geq 2$, the approximate Nash equilibrium strategy coincides with the worst-case strategy of choosing resource 1 with probability 1.
+However, it should be noted that our algorithm for finding the $\epsilon$-approximate Nash equilibrium does not necessarily converge to a socially optimal solution.
+For instance, in scenario 1, when $E_1 = 2$, player A chooses resource 1 with probability 1 and player B chooses resource 2 with probability 1 gives a higher utility for player A without changing the utility of player B.

-In Fig.~\ref{fig:112}, it is interesting to notice the variation in choice probabilities of different resources with $E_1$.
-Notice that in scenario-1, the choice probability of resource 1 is; non-decreasing for $E_1 \in [0.1,0.8]$; non-increasing for $E_1\in [0.8,1.9]$; and non-decreasing for $E_1 \geq 1.9$.
-Similar behavior can be observed for scenario-3 as well.
-This is surprising since the intuition suggests that the probability of choosing a resource should increase with increasing mean of the reward random variable.
-But notice that in scenario-1 and scenario-3, player B does not observe the reward realization of resource 1.
+In Figure~\ref{fig:112}, it is interesting to notice the variation in choice probabilities of different resources with $E_1$.
+Notice that in scenario 1, the choice probability of resource 1 is non-decreasing for $E_1 \in [0.1,0.8]$, non-increasing for $E_1\in [0.8,1.9]$, and non-decreasing for $E_1 \geq 1.9$.
+Similar behavior can also be observed for scenario 3.
+This is surprising since intuition suggests that the probability of choosing a resource should increase with the increasing mean of the reward random variable.
+However, notice that in scenarios 1 and 3, player B does not observe the reward realization of resource 1.
 This might force player A, playing for the worst case, to believe that player B increases the probability of choosing resource 1 with increasing $E_1$, as a result of which player A chooses resource 1 with a lower probability.
-Notice that the probability of choosing resource 1 in scenario-3 does not grow as fast as the other two.
+Notice that the probability of choosing resource 1 in scenario 3 does not grow as fast as the other two.
 This is because player A observes $W_1$ and hence can refrain from choosing it when $W_1$ takes low values.